Vietnam at a glance

-The climate of the Mekong Delta is similar to the Southeast: the tropical monsoon climate, there are two distinct seasons: the rainy (May to November) and dry seasons (December – April).
+The climate of the Mekong Delta is similar to the Southeast: the tropical monsoon climate, there are two distinct seasons: the rainy season (May to November) and dry season (December – April).

 Best time to visit Vietnam

 The ideal time to visit Vietnam is during the dry season.
 In which the period from December to March is the best time to visit Vietnam.
-You can rely on the detailed map below to choose the appropriate time to visit each destination in Vietnam.
+You can rely on the detailed map below to choose the appropriate time to visit each place in the country.

 It’s easy to come to Vietnam!
 Vietnam offers visa exemptions to tourists from 24 countries, and e-Visas to travellers from 80 countries.